nuintun/webpack-dev-service/README.md

-# webpack-dev-server-middleware
+# koa-webpack-server-middleware

-> A development and hot reload middleware for Koa2
+> A koa 2 middleware for webpack development and hot reloading.